 Life in the cultural capital of the Mediterranean – Barcelona is home to more World Heritage sites than any other city in Europe.
 You will witness 2,000 years of architectural and cultural splendor.
 The numerous museums, churches, cathedrals, concert halls, the modern art of Joan Miro, Pablo Picasso, and the influential architecture of Antoni Gaudí and Mies van der Rohe make Barcelona an aesthetically appealing destination for visitors from all over the world.

-Quality academics - This program is perfect for anyone, because the Spanish language classes are offered for speakers of all levels and are tailored to meet your needs, and most electives are taught in English.
+Quality academics - This program is perfect for anyone, because the Spanish language classes are offered for speakers of all levels and are tailored to meet your needs, and many other courses are taught in English.

 The innovative, unique curriculum offered on CIS Summer at Barcelona International College includes coursework in language, culture, history, art, and the humanities.
 Classes are as diverse as Sports in Spanish Society and The Impact of Historical Events on the Development of Barcelona.
 CIS Summer at Barcelona International College offers plenty of chances to immerse yourself in the local culture, make Spanish friends, and study with other students from all over the world.